HarringtonR/project-4-testing/readme.md

 #### PostMVP

 - Chat under video
-- Build in React Native
 - CSS+
 - More storage of information from users -Times /Connection history
+- Work on other project

 ## Architectural Design